mbj/developers-bicycles/README.md

  end
 ```

-`do_a` call side can be removed without tests noticing.
+`do_a` call site can be removed without tests noticing.

 ---